 Program Educational Objectives

-To achieve our program educational goals, graduates of our program will be:
+Graduates of our program will be:

 - Successful in their profession in leadership or supporting positions, in which they exercise and apply their technical computer science background.
 These positions will utilize their skills in problem-solving and software or systems development.